20 Notable alumni of

 -

 Stephen Glenn Martin is an American comedian, actor, writer, producer, and musician.
-Known for his work in comedy films, television, and recording, he has received many accolades, including five Grammy Awards, a Primetime Emmy Award and an Honorary Academy Award, in addition to nominations for two Tony Awards.
-He also received the Mark Twain Prize for American Humor in 2005, the Kennedy Center Honors in 2007, and an AFI Life Achievement Award in 2015.
+Known for his work in comedy films, television, and recording, he has received many accolades, including five Grammy Awards, a Primetime Emmy Award, and a Screen Actors Guild Award as well as nominations for eight Golden Globe Awards and two Tony Awards.
+Martin received the Mark Twain Prize for American Humor in 2005, the Kennedy Center Honors in 2007, the Honorary Academy Award in 2013 and an AFI Life Achievement Award in 2015.
 In 2004, Comedy Central ranked Martin at sixth place in a list of the 100 greatest stand-up comics.
-The Guardian named him one of the best actors never to have received an Academy Award nomination.

 -